pablomc88/Primate_Visual_System/README.md

 # Running a simulation:

-Simulation scripts are in folder 'simulation/retina' and are 5:
+Simulation scripts are in folder 'simulation/retina':

 * 'ex1_disk.py': retina response to light flashes, which can be disk- or ring-shaped